Udenna Corporation

-Udenna Corporation operates as a holding company.
-The Company distributes and retails petroleum products and lubricants, engages in shipping and logistics services, operates in property development, education, food, gaming, tourism, infrastructure and telecommunications sectors in Philippines.
+The Udenna Corporation is a Philippines-based holding company involved in petrochemicals, logistics, property development, education, food, gaming, tourism, infrastructure and telecommunications.

 History

-The Udenna Corporation was incorporated on March 19, 2002.
-It was founded by Davao City businessman Dennis Uy who decided to establish the company after quitting his family businesses in Mindanao.
+The Udenna Corporation was founded in 2002 by Davao City businessman Dennis Uy after quitting his family businesses.
 "Udenna" was derived from Uy's full name, Uy Dennis Ang.
-Phoenix Petroleum was organized as the first unit of Udenna.
-It was first involved in managing oil terminals as the Davao Oil Terminal and Services Corporation in the early 2000s but was later renamed Phoenix Petroleum in 2005 and went on retailing petroleum products.
+Phoenix Petroleum (initially Davao Oil Terminal and Services Corporation) was Udenna's first unit, and managed oil terminals in the early 2000s.
+It was renamed Phoenix Petroleum in 2005, going on to retail petroleum products.
 Phoenix Petroleum went public in 2007.

-To supplement Udenna's petroleum business, Chelsea Shipping Corporation was established in 2006, marking the corporation's entry into the shipping and logistics industry.
-Within the first year of the administration of President Rodrigo Duterte in 2016–2017, Udenna Corporation had various acquisitions.
-Udenna secured permission from the Philippine Amusement and Gaming Corporation to develop a casino resort near Mactan–Cebu International Airport.
-It also entered the liquefied petroleum gas (LPG) industry and acquired Enderun Colleges.
+To supplement Udenna's petroleum business, Chelsea Shipping Corporation was established in 2006.
+Within the first year of President Rodrigo Duterte's administration, Udenna began acquiring companies.
+Udenna secured permission to develop a casino resort near Mactan–Cebu International Airport, entered the LPG industry, and acquired Enderun Colleges.

-In November 2017, Udenna took over the development of the former Global Gateway Logistics City at the Clark Freeport Zone in Pampanga, later relaunched as Clark Global City.
+In November 2017, Udenna took over development of the former Global Gateway Logistics City at the Clark Freeport Zone in Pampanga, later relaunched as Clark Global City.

-Mislatel (now known as Dito Telecommunity), a consortium by Udenna and China Telecom, won the government-sanctioned bidding that would allow the consortium to become the third primary telecommunications provider in the Philippines challenging the duopoly of PLDT and Globe Telecom.
+Mislatel (now Dito Telecommunity), a consortium by Udenna and China Telecom, won bidding to become the third primary telecommunications provider in the Philippines, joining PLDT and Globe Telecom.